-All measures contained in the Action Plan are to be completed by the end of 2022.
-Any problems that may affect implementation of the Action Plan will be considered case by case between the license holder and regulatory authority.
-If the measure included in the Action Plan is to perform study or analysis, new measures may be identified based on its results.
-Action plan will be updated accordingly based on results of these considerations.
-Based on any new information resulting from still on-going investigations of Fukushima accident new measures may be included in the Action Plan as well.
-Existing deadlines indicated in the Action Plan are mainly allowed by the fact that many of listed measures both Dukovany NPP and Temelin NPP are already in advanced stage of implementation since they were proposed before the Fukushima events on the basis of Periodic Safety Reports results.
-For example, in case of Dukovany NPP this applies particularly to the seismic hardening to value of 0.1 g acceleration, which was a result of periodic safety review (PSR) of this plant made in 2009.
-The core of measures in the Action Plan were proposed by license holder ČEZ, a.s. and accepted by SÚJB (State Office for Nuclear Safety) as nuclear safety regulatory authority.
-Both Dukovany NPP and the Temelín NPP developed so called Safety Increasing Program (SIP) based on conclusions of the National Stress Tests Report, lessons learned from EU stress tests peer review exercise and previous periodic safety review findings.
-This initiative is in line with licensee prime responsibility for safety principle defined in the law.
-After regulatory review the licensee list was supplemented by measures/actions requested by SÚJB.
+Based on any new information resulting from investigations of Fukushima accident new measures may still be included in the Action Plan as well.
+Numerous short deadlines indicated in the Action Plan were mainly allowed by the fact that many of the listed measures for both Dukovany NPP and Temelin NPP were already in implementation stage before Fukushima events on the basis of Periodic Safety Review results well before the Fukushima events.
+For example this was the case of the SSC's seismic resistance upgrading to the value of 0.1 g horizontal acceleration at Dukovany NPP based on the of periodic safety review (PSR) carried out in 2009.

+The core of measures in the Action Plan were proposed by the license holder ČEZ, a. s. and accepted by SÚJB (State Office for Nuclear Safety) as nuclear safety regulatory authority.
+Both Dukovany NPP and the Temelín NPP developed a so called Safety Increasing Program (SIP) based on conclusions of the National Stress Tests Report, lessons learned from EU stress tests peer review exercise and previous periodic safety review findings.
+This initiative has been in line with licensee prime responsibility for safety principle defined in the Atomic law.
+After regulatory review the licensee list was supplemented by measures/actions requested by SUJB.
 This Action Plan represents complete set of measures (as of 31st December 2012) to strengthen safety of Czech nuclear power plants in response to the Fukushima nuclear power plant accident.
-Based on article 17 of the Atomic Act this final version of Action Plan has been transferred to the licensee ČEZ, a.s. via letter of SUJB Chairperson together with description of procedure that is being applied for regulatory oversight of its implementation.
-In particular, Action Plan implementation will be monitored through scheduled inspections continuously.
-If needed, new measures will be included or modification of already existing measures will be done in accordance with principles mentioned in previous paragraph.
-Both the Action plan and the conclusions of SÚJB inspections are published on the SÚJB website.
+Based on article 17 of the Atomic Act this final version of Action Plan has been transferred to the licensee ČEZ, a. s. via letter of SÚJB Chairperson together with a description of procedures for regulatory oversight of the Action Plan implementation.
+In particular, Action Plan implementation has been monitored through scheduled inspections continuously.
+If needed, new measures were included or modification of already existing measures were done in accordance with principles mentioned in previous paragraph.

+Both the Action plan and the conclusions of SÚJB inspections have been published on the SÚJB website.